 In consideration of the rights and obligations of the Parties hereunder, and other good and valuable consideration, the receipt and sufficiency of which being hereby acknowledged by the Parties, the Parties hereby agree as follows:

-NON-BINDING COMMERCIAL TERMS
+COMMERCIAL TERMS

 Definitive Agreements.
 The Parties will meet to discuss the Project and the necessary agreements relating thereto to work towards the execution of definitive agreements by December 1, 2001.
 It is understood that the Parties are not undertaking any liability with regard to the Project; any such undertaking would be addressed in subsequent definitive agreements.